interNFT/nft-rfc/nft-rfc-006.md

     and security checks before revealing information.

-3. The hash graph resource descriptor type obscures not only the content of the associated resource, but also the quantity.
+3. The hash graph resource descriptor type obscures not only the content of the linked resource, but also the quantity.

 Resources may be secured by specifying a proofType of hash or hashgraph.
 A hashgraph uses a merkle tree of hashes for external content associated